Graduate Prize 2023

 Nominations should include a statement indicating the contribution made by the student to the main paper(s) in question.
 If a student has more than three publications, a statement on contribution should only be made for the three most significant papers.

-Other criteria for assessing whether a student has produced outstanding work that the panel will consider include:
+Other criteria considered by the panel for assessing whether a student has produced outstanding work will include: